baoisnotruski/csd-content/ecommerce.md

 ### Solution

 We combine creativity, clean architecture, and marketing insights to come up with an online selling platform that is robust under the hood and pleasant to use on the interface.

+### Case Study

+Client: searchspring

+`searchspring` is an e-commerce platform that connects brands directly to consumers.
+To enhance on-page user experience, `searchspring` equipped their site with our front-end development service.

+Our web development team worked to implement a web framework that load more components with less time and fewer resources.
+The effort led to a single-page browsing experience that felt dynamic, smooth, and seamless.

+Visit `searchspring`.